George Washington Bridge: Mid-1960s to 2000s

-A fixed median was added to the upper deck in the 1970s.
 The bridge was carrying 82.8 million vehicles per year by 1980.
-The George Washington Bridge was designated a National Historic Civil Engineering Landmark by the American Society of Civil Engineers on October 24, 1981, the 50th anniversary of the bridge's dedication ceremony.
+The American Society of Civil Engineers named the bridge as a National Historic Civil Engineering Landmark on October 24, 1981, the 50th anniversary of the bridge.
 The 50th anniversary was also marked with a parade of automobiles.
 At that point, 1.8 billion vehicles had used the bridge throughout its lifetime.
+A temporary water pipeline was installed on the bridge during a drought; it was ultimately retained.
+The north sidewalk was rebuilt from November 1983 to late 1985, and the south sidewalk was also reconstructed from February 1984 to early 1986.
+The project cost $9 million.

-In 1990, the Port Authority announced a minor rehabilitation for the George Washington Bridge.
-As part of the project, the supporting structural steel for the upper deck would be replaced, and some ramps would be rebuilt.
-The ramps on the New York side, connecting with Riverside Drive and the Henry Hudson Parkway, were to be reconstructed for $27.6 million after studies in the late 1980s showed deterioration on these ramps.
+Rehabilitation of the upper level's expansion joints took place in 1988, and a rehabilitation of the lower level was announced two years later.
+The supporting structural steel between the two decks were replaced, and some ramps onto the lower level were rebuilt.
+The ramps on the New York side, connecting with Riverside Drive and the Henry Hudson Parkway, were reconstructed for $27.6 million after studies in the late 1980s showed deterioration on these ramps.
 Although the Port Authority had announced the repairs in advance, the start of roadwork in September 1990 caused extensive traffic jams.
+The upper level was repaved in 1995, an inspection in 1997 found that 440 vertical suspender ropes at the New York anchorage had corroded, so these were replaced.